Wood floors are more popular than they have been for many decades, affording a timeless, classic yet

 choice, and you need to understand the pros and cons of each option and how they apply to your unique needs.

-One engineered wood option for your home is bamboo flooring.
+option for your home is bamboo flooring.
 Bamboo flooring is sleek and stylish,

 delivering a timeless finish, making it popular amongst architects and many homeowners.
 But is it really a wise